jwulf/camunda-cloud-test-drive/README.md

 Our worker, however, did its job, calculated the correct greeting based on the time in the job variables, and sent back the appropriate greeting.

+The response object passed to `complete.success` by the worker was merged with the existing workflow variables.

 In contrast to baking it into the model, this worker function is easy to unit test, as it is decoupled from the time input.

 ## Next Steps